OSMCha/osmcha-frontend/ABOUT.md

 * Machine learning based detection methods replace rule based edit detections.
-  This makes it easier for analysis, automates maintenance and has prospects for better for detection rates to catch bad edits on OpenStreetMap.
+  This makes it easier for analysis, automates maintenance and has prospects for better detection rates to catch bad edits on OpenStreetMap.

 * OSMCha will continue to be an OpenStreetMap validation tool that get feeds from [OSM-Compare](https://github.com/mapbox/osm-compare) with constant maintenance, with features towards an easier user experience for validation of